a Special Anniversary Rate for tct 2018!

 An in-line booth is one or more standard 10’ x 10’ units arranged in a straight line.
 The minimum in-line booth is 100 square feet and the maximum in-line booth is 300 square feet.
 The maximum height for an in-line booth is 8 feet.
-In-line booths will be provided with an 8-foot-high hardwall with a 3-foot-high side hardwall.
+In-line booths will be provided with pipe and drape that is 8-feet-high and with side pipe and drape that is 3-feet-high.
 Sidewalls may not exceed 4-feet high.
 Booth and display materials may not obstruct sight lines of neighboring booths.

 In 2006, based on extensive feedback from TCT exhibiting companies, CRF implemented a 40% “see-through” guideline to improve sight lines.
 Companies were given five years to become compliant.

 All booth structures, therefore, must be at least 40% see-through on all four sides of a booth, as well as from floor to ceiling (horizontally and vertically), including furniture, reception areas, hanging signage, and other booth items.
-Exhibits that are noncompliant with this guideline will receive a 10-point deduction in the 2018 priority point system for each foot that a company is noncompliant.
+Exhibits that are noncompliant with this guideline will receive a 10-point deduction in the 2018 priority point system for each foot that a company is noncompliant and will not be able to participate in the lottery booth selection process for the following year.

 While CRF makes every effort to promote and encourage attendees to visit the Exhibit Hall, CRF cannot guarantee booth traffic.
 It is the exhibiting company’s responsibility to promote its presence at TCT through premeeting mailings and on-site promotions to draw traffic to their booth.